 The company applies the acquisition method of accounting to account for acquisitions of businesses.
-The cost of an acquisition is measured as the aggregate of the fair values at the date of exchange of the assets given, liabilities incurred and equity instruments issued identifiable assets, liabilities and contingent liabilities acquired or assumed are measured separately at their fair value as of the acquisition date.
-The excess of the cost of the acquisition over the company's interest in the fair value of the identifiable net assets acquired is recorded as goodwill
+The cost of an acquisition is measured as the aggregate of the fair values at the date of exchange of the assets given, liabilities incurred and equity instruments issued.
+Identifiable assets, liabilities and contingent liabilities acquired or assumed are measured separately at their fair value as of the acquisition date.
+The excess of the cost of the acquisition over the company's interest in the fair value of the identifiable net assets acquired is recorded as acquired in the fair value of the identifiable net assets.